Top 100 Content Marketing Question: How to keep content relevant?

 Another way to learn buyers’ needs is to focus on their questions.

-When you know what your customers’ top 100 questions are, you can create content that’s exactly what they’re looking for.
-It takes 3 steps to convert customers’ questions into relevant content: gather, analyze and answer.
+When you know what your customers’ top questions are, you can create content that’s exactly what they’re looking for.
+It takes three steps to convert customers’ word-for-word questions into relevant content: gather, analyze, and answer.

 Here’s how that process looks:

 Start by gathering buyers’ questions.
 Aim to collect 1,000 or more verbatim questions, stated in buyers’ exact words.